Orphoros/Statusify/README.md

 - Toggle any of the rich presence elements on and off.
 - Save your editor settings, so you don't have to reconfigure it every time you open the app.
 - Close to the system tray so the app can run in the background.
+- Save your rich presence settings to a file and load them later.
+- Support old 18-digit and new 19-digit Discord client IDs.

 ## Supported Platforms